Bee Lining (Hunting Bees)

 - identifying foragers

-- capturing and marking bees
+- capturing bees

-- release the bees
+- release and follow

 - stopping to verify direction